 Concrete gratitude is the verbal “manners” type of gratitude, like an automatic “thank you” as a recognition of appreciation for something received.

 Many of these trees begin to grow around Thanksgiving, but there’s no need to wait for a holiday to start this fun practice.
-Here are a few examples of places to begin:

 Here are some additional links to some other beautifully made gratitude trees.
 Getting those creativity juices flowing with those kiddos is a tremendously connective activity.
 A little bit of effort will yield big results.